 All types of content is tolerated as long as it does not violate the Disqus Basic Rules and Terms of Service.
 Additionally, we do not mediate content or intervene in disputes between users.

-As Disqus doesn't provide moderation, nor do we know the ins and outs of each community, the site or channel moderators are the people you should contact to report abusive behavior that isn’t covered by the Basic Rules.
+As Disqus doesn't provide moderation, nor do we know the ins and outs of each community, the site moderators are the people you should contact to report abusive behavior that isn’t covered by the Basic Rules.
 Learn more about how moderation works on Disqus.